alaym3/Noise_suppression_evaluation/README.md

 # Noise suppression evaluation

 ## In this repository we calculate the [PESQ](http://www.recursosvoip.com/docs/english/pap465.pdf) score for noisy audio files run through various noise suppression and voice enhancement models that we evaluated in our project.
+Additionally we generated visualizations of the audio files, in order to get a more intuitive understanding of the results.

 **Evaluation process:**
 - Eight random and balanced, clean speech (no noise) samples were chosen.